TreesLab/circRNA_ASD/README.md

 ---
 **Microarray data generated in this study**
+All the raw expression profiling by array are deposited into NCBI GEO database with accession number GSE145417.

 We performed knockdown of circARID1A, overexpression of circARID1A and overexpression of miR-204-3p in ReNcell, independently.
 The 22,480 gene expression changes were examined by microarray analysis.
 The microarray result was used to screen gene expression changes by circARID1A and miR-204-3p regulation.